The latest on the worldwide spread of the coronavirus

 DEATHS AND INFECTIONS

-* More than 5.21 million people were reported to have been infected globally with the virus and nearly 337,000 have died, according to a Reuters tally.
+* More than 5.52 million people have been reported infected with the novel coronavirus globally and 345,902 have died, according to a Reuters tally as of 1026 GMT on Tuesday.

 EUROPE